 But at least here in Rule I the unspoken rule is spoken.
 Timm says that you can swap a character for any “similarly shaped” one.
 To be fair to Timm he does set out what this means on page 5, but then only as an observation about how words are related.
-He notes that words often different by only one character and that those characters are graphically similar (so that as [k] and [t] look alike, so [okedy] and [otedy] are both valid).
+He notes that words often differ by only one character and that those characters are graphically similar (so that as [k] and [t] look alike, so [okedy] and [otedy] are both valid).
 This is a fairly common observation, and Timm is not wrong to make it.
 But the essence of this observation is left unresolved.

 Timm notes in his discussion (page 36) that the script has a “design”, and that characters are individually designed from simpler strokes.
 But what is this design and why?
 It is not an idle question, as it bears hugely on the question of how the text was generated.
 If the writer could not simply make any alteration to any word, then it must be that each word has a small number of possible antecedents.
 Why would the writer limit themselves in such a way?

 Moreover, there is a total set of permissible words (whether realized in the manuscript or not) which is a subset of all the possible words.
 And these permissible words, by virtue of the rules given on page 4 concerning “similarly shaped” characters, have a specific and definable structure.
 I have talked about the high level and low level word structure of Voynich words, and it is clear to most researchers that such a thing is very real.
 But again, what does that structure mean?
 And why are words structured like this?